-After more than seven years at the helm, Dan Penovich is moving on from his position as President of global railcar leasing company Mitsui Rail Capital.
+After more than seven years at the helm, Dan Penovich is moving on from his position as President of global railcar leasing company MRC.
 Kevin Cook takes over as President after serving the past two years as Vice President of Sales, Marketing and Business Development for the company.

 “My professional relationship with Kevin goes back more than 20 years,” said Penovich, who came to MRC in 2010 and took over as President in 2014.
 “I found him through those years to be a great business leader, but he also could appreciate and respond to the customer perspective.
 Kevin will bring a unique perspective in his new role as President, and I look forward to providing further guidance as he settles into his new role.”